Why should students compose their own music?

 Crack your own geodes can be found on the web.

-For The Fear Worms. the special item is a sharks tooth.
-Fear worms are illusory creatures, 6 feet long with rows of razor sharp teeth, like a shark.
+After completing The Fear Worms, you may choose to give the student a shark's tooth as a reward for their accomplishments.
+Fear worms are large, illusory creatures with rows of razor sharp teeth.
 After the fear worms are vanquished, the student finds a fear worm tooth in the sand.
+A shark's tooth will do nicely.

 How do I get my free bumper sticker?